Cotulla, Texas: History

 Immigrant Joseph Cotulla, who was reared in Silesia, then a part of Prussia, migrated to the United States in the 1850s.
 He joined the Union Army in Brownsville, Texas.
 He lived in Atascosa County, but arrived in La Salle County in 1868 to establish what became a large ranching operation.
 After learning that the International-Great Northern Railroad intended to lay tracks in La Salle County, he worked to establish the town that bears his name.

 In 1881, Cotulla donated 120 acres of his land to the railroad, and in 1882, a depot was constructed there.
 In 1883, the town was granted a post office.
 The same year, Cotulla became the county seat by special election.

+In 1928, after completing his freshman year at Southwest Texas State Teachers College, Lyndon Baines Johnson taught 5th, 6th, and 7th graders at the Welhausen School.
+He commented when he returned in 1965:

 Joseph Cotulla's great-grandson, William Lawrence Cotulla (born around 1936), a former storekeeper in Cotulla, is a rancher in La Salle, Dimmit, and Webb Counties.
 In a 2013 interview with the Laredo Morning Times, William Cotulla noted the community of his birth has changed completely in less than 80 years, having gone through several phases, beginning with emphasis on farming, then ranching, thereafter hunting leases, and now petroleum and natural gas through the Eagle Ford Shale boom.
 With declining gasoline prices, though, the Eagle Ford boom took a sharp downturn by the fall of 2015.